venkatarajasekhar/AMD/README.md

 In the calculator, the inverse of a matrix `X` is written as `inv(X)` while the transpose of a matrix `X` is written as `trans(X)`.

-Currently the calcluator supports variable matrix `X`, constant matix `A`, `B`, `C`, `I` for identity matrix.
+Currently the calculator supports variable matrix `X`, constant matrix `A`, `B`, `C`, `I` for identity matrix.
 Construct the expression using these symbols only.
 You can also define new symbols in the source code.